Pet Shop Synthesis

 Neil and Chris seem to have started using the Fairlight in 1985 when recording their first album "Please".
 During their performance on the BBC’s “Old Grey Whistle Test” in April 1986 they are using the CMI IIx model.
 In fact they are using two instruments as each CMI IIx was limited to 8 channels of audio.
 Former Bee Gees keyboard player Blue Weaver was handed the tricky job of synchronising the machines in order to create passable versions of "Opportunities" and "Later Tonight".

-By 1987 the boys would more commonly be using the newer Series III and Chris even went on to purchase one the following year for the princely sum of £60,000.
+The first record the boys created with a Series III Fairlight was the single version of Suburbia and Chris even went on to purchase one the following year for the princely sum of £60,000.
 Tracks such as "Always On My Mind" feature the distinct drums, percussion and brass sounds found in the Fairlight.
 In fact the drums were considered to be some of the best samples around in the eighties and they appear all over the albums “Please” and “Actually”.
 The string samples from the Fairlight are also employed frequently on these two albums; most notably on the song “It Couldn’t Happen Here”.
 Due to time restrictions this track could not be recorded with a real orchestra so the Fairlight had to be programmed to mimic the orchestra note by note, attack by attack, and instrument by instrument.
 It achieved a very passable imitation of a full orchestra, something Chris liked as whilst the Fairlight sounded ‘real’, it also retained a unique timbre.
 The sequencer (page R) was another of the Fairlight’s strengths.
 Whole songs could be sequenced and stored to disk simply and quickly: something the Pet Shop Boys exploited frequently.

 Another crucial element to the sound of early Pet Shop Boys records was the EMU Emulator sample library.
 The EMU Emulator, Emulator II and Emulator II+ were all favourites of Neil and Chris.
 "West End Girls" famously uses the distinctive marcato strings, trumpet and choir samples of the Emulator, whilst "Always On My Mind" is augmented with orchestra hits and choir from an Emulator II.
 The sound effects on "Suburbia", guitars on "So Hard" and the French horns on "Tonight Is Forever" are also provided by this sampler.
 One of the last times the Emulator seems to have been used by the boys was in 1992 when it provided the saxophone sounds on the demo of "Confidential" for Tina Turner.